galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <question-title></question-title>
 >
-> 1. Can we create a heatmap, which shows only the first and the last year of data collection?
+> 1. Can you create a heatmap, which shows only the first and the last year of data collection?
-> 2. Can we use the following settings to create a nice heatmap: metadata variable = Year and
+> 2. Can you use the following settings to create a nice heatmap: metadata variable = Year and
 	metadata value = Date plus grouped by = Year?
 >
 > > <solution-title></solution-title>
 > >
-> > 1. yes, with the following settings: metadata we used for this subset: metadata variable = Year and metadata values = 2006 & 2015 plus grouped by = Year
+> > 1. yes, with the following settings: metadata variable = Year and
+   metadata values = 2006 & 2015 plus grouped by = Year
 > > 2. no, metadata values must be from the set of metadata variable
 > >